HsiangHung/Machine_Learning_Note/Clustering/README.md

 ![silhouette_n_5](images/silhouette_n5.png)
 ![silhouette_n_6](images/silhouette_n6.png)

-and we see the 4 clusters (execpet for 2 clusters) certainly gives the highest silhouette score.
+and we see the 4 clusters (execpet for 2 clusters) certainly gives the highest silhouette score from the page.
 ```
 For n_clusters = 2 The average silhouette_score is : 0.7049787496083262
 For n_clusters = 3 The average silhouette_score is : 0.5882004012129721